tr4m0ryp/GMGN_Trading_Bot/ai_model/MODEL_DESIGN.md

 - **Volume**: Trading volume in the second

 ### Technical Indicators (6 features)
+*These features are pre-calculated during the preprocessing step and added to the dataset before training.
+The model receives them as input values, not formulas.*

 - **RSI (14)**: Relative Strength Index (14-period, adjusted for sequence length)
 - **MACD**: Moving Average Convergence Divergence (12, 26, 9)
 - **Bollinger Upper**: Upper Bollinger Band (20-period)